This is one of beycome’s most frequently asked questions – are we a licensed broker/ listing agent?

-This means we are able to list your home on local MLS databases around Florida, California, Illinois, Minnesota, Georgia, Rhode Island, North Carolina, Connecticut, South Carolina, and beyond.
+This means we are able to list your home on local MLS databases around Alabama, California, Connecticut, Florida, Georgia, Illinois, Minnesota, North Carolina, South Carolina, and beyond.

 What’s a Real Estate Broker?

 Many people unfamiliar with the real estate industry use the terms real estate agent, broker, and realtor interchangeably.
 There are differences between the three titles.
 However, the most important is the services each real estate professional offers to those in need of real estate services.

 A real estate agent is a real estate professional who has taken and passed all required real estate classes and passed the real estate licensing exam in the state in which he or she intends to work.
 It is the most encompassing of the titles since it is the starting point for most real estate professionals.
 Agents are also referred to as real estate associates.